euromoonmars/euromoonmars.github.io/Igluna/main.md

 The campaigns were held from 17–30 June 2019, and involved 18 student teams from 9 countries across Europe.
 The students developed modular demonstrators and tested them during a field test conducted inside the moon-like extreme environment of the Glacier Palace inside the Matterhorn glacier.

+<h1>The Mission</h1>

+Two teams of Euromoonmars members took part in Igluna 2019: a science team (VUSE) from VU Amsterdam and the <a href="/Artmoonmars/main">Moon Gallery</a>.

+VUSE performed multiple science experiments, including successful studies of the deformation of ice crystals, bacterial inside the ice, and plant growth with moon soil in cold conditions.
+VUSE team published multiple abstracts on international conferences (e.g. LPSC, EPSC, IAC) and provided BSc and MSc research projects for students at VU Amsterdam.
+A total of 6 students of VUSE performed the project at the Igluna Campaign.
+During this campaign the team gathered results and presented the project for audience, ESA general director Jan Woerner, and VIP guests (including Apollo 17 astronaut Harrison Schmitt).

+Thanks to VUSE team members: Marc Heemskerk (coordinator), Bram de Winter (coordinator), Stijn van Bloois, Robin Bas Korthouwer, Maarten Berg, Marjolein Daeter, Dieke Beentjes, Amanda Kruijver, Arlene Dingemans, Tinka Clement, and Bram Albers

+Thanks to: Swiss Space Center (Tatiana Benevides), ILEWG/ESA (prof. Bernard Foing) and our sponsors (ILEWG, Cosine, Euromex, HE Space)

+<h1>Contact</h1>

+vuigluna@gmail.com

 <h1>Image Gallery</h1>

 <i>Source: <a href="https://www.spacecenter.ch/igluna/previouseditions/">Swiss Space Centre</a></i>